mdheuser/wally/README.md

-# wally
+# Wally
-A game of life and death
+A game of life and death.

 Compile wally.c on your terminal: